unitreerobotics/unitree_rl_gym/legged_gym/envs/h1_2/README.md

 ## Preview Stage

-**The reward functions is not well tuned and cannot produce satisfactory results at the current stage.
+**The reward functions are not well tuned and cannot produce satisfactory results at the current stage.
 A feasible version is comming soon.**